The Shield (professional wrestling): Mercenaries for CM Punk

-Dean Ambrose, Roman Reigns, and Seth Rollins debuted as The Shield at Survivor Series 2012 on November 18 by interfering in the WWE Championship match, helping CM Punk retain his title against John Cena and Ryback.
+Ambrose, Reigns, and Rollins were part of the NXT developmental system in 2012, where Rollins was the NXT Champion.
+The trio made their main roster debut on November 18 at Survivor Series, ambushing Ryback during the triple threat main event to help CM Punk pin John Cena and retain the WWE Championship.
 On the November 26 episode of Raw, they introduced themselves as a group fighting against "injustices".
-Although they denied working for Punk or his manager Paul Heyman, The Shield repeatedly targeted Punk’s rivals in the weeks that followed.
+Although they denied working for Punk or his manager Paul Heyman, The Shield repeatedly targeted Punk's rivals in the weeks that followed.
 Their actions led to their in-ring debut at TLC: Tables, Ladders & Chairs on December 16, where they defeated Ryback and Team Hell No in a six-man TLC match.

 In the weeks after, The Shield continued targeting top performers such as Ric Flair, Sheamus, and Randy Orton.
 Around the same time, they also appeared in NXT, with Ambrose and Reigns supporting Rollins during his NXT Championship defenses.

 On the January 7 episode of Raw, The Shield again assisted Punk by attacking Ryback during a WWE Championship TLC match.
-Two weeks later, they attacked The Rock, prompting Mr. McMahon to warn that any interference in Punk’s upcoming title defense at the Royal Rumble would cost him the championship.
+Two weeks later, they attacked The Rock, prompting Mr. McMahon to warn that any interference in Punk's upcoming title defense at the Royal Rumble would cost him the championship.
 Despite Punk publicly distancing himself from the group, The Shield attacked The Rock during a blackout at the Royal Rumble, allowing Punk to retain.
 However, McMahon restarted the match, and The Rock ultimately won the title.
 The next night on Raw, it was revealed that The Shield had been secretly working under the direction of Paul Heyman all along.